top of page

 Heart and mind feeling disconnected from God?
 Follow the 6 spiritual habits to reconnect.

 Are there times you feel like God is nowhere to be found?
-It seems like your heart and mind just cannot get connected to God.
+It seems your heart and mind cannot connect to God.
 You are not alone.
-I and my husband (a pastor) have come across many individuals like this over the years.
-On the bright side there is a simple solution: following the six spiritual habits.
+My husband (a pastor) and I have encountered many individuals like this over the years.
+On the bright side, there is a simple solution: following the six spiritual habits.

-To be completely honest, the reason why we often feel disconnected from God and wonder where the heck is He, is because it is us, not God, who has walked away.
+We often feel disconnected from God and wonder where He is because we, not God, have walked away.
 We cannot just check the "saved" box or "went to church" box and think these will lead to a deep and abiding relationship with God.
-To have a relationship, with anyone -- including God, requires effort.
+To have a relationship with anyone -- including God requires effort.
 There is no way around it.

 For example, if I want to feel connected to my son, I have to do the necessary things to be connected.
-I need to talk to him, participate in activities with him, listen to him, ponder the questions or suggestions he raises.
-If I just gave my son a cursory glance and hello, our relationship would disintegrate.
-It is true and we all know it to be true.
-So, why do we think we can give God a cursory glance and think that will infuse a rich and abiding relationship?
+I need to talk to him, participate in activities with him, listen to him, and ponder the questions or suggestions he raises.
+Our relationship would disintegrate if I gave my son a cursory glance and hello.
+It is true, and we all know it to be true.
+So, why do we think we can give God a cursory glance and feel that will infuse a rich and abiding relationship?
 It will not, and then we get frustrated and think God does not care when God has been there all along.

-You just have to follow the six spiritual habits.
-No way around this.
+You have to follow the six spiritual habits no way around this.
 And yes, I am being super serious right now.
-The six habits are: daily devotionals, Christian community, sabbath holiness, tithing, missions, and witness.
-I thought I was going to do a three-part series and cover two habits in each blog, however, as I started writing on daily devotionals and it became longer and longer, I realized, I am just going to have to do one blog on each habit.
+The six habits are daily devotionals, Christian community, sabbath holiness, tithing, missions, and witness.
 And the first blog in this series is on daily devotionals.

 I know what some of you are thinking.
-Do you really mean daily devotionals?
-Like, every day daily devotionals?
-Yes and no. That is exactly what I mean.
+Do you mean daily devotionals?
+Like, everyday daily devotionals?
+Yes and no. That is precisely what I mean.
 Just keep reading.
-Spending time reading scripture and praying are just important.
+Spending time reading scripture and praying are just necessary.
 There is no way around these two things.
-How can we call ourselves Christians if we do not even read our holy book or take time to pray to God?
+How can we call ourselves Christians if we do not read our holy book or pray to God?

 Daily Devotionals